 Next comes your CMS.
 Decoupling the presentation layer of your site from the eCommerce back end allows you to use common CMS solutions to edit your store’s content without being tied to a monolithic solution.
 Popular CMS solutions like WordPress and Drupal can interact with your back end platform to allow for easy and timely customization of your site’s presentation layer.
 However, you’ll need to ensure your CMS is compatible with your eCommerce platform.
-While most of the big name CMS solutions can connect with popular eCommerce platforms, your business may currently use a non-traditional or custom solution that may not be compatible.
+While most of the big-name CMS solutions can connect with popular eCommerce platforms, your business may currently use a non-traditional or custom solution that may not be compatible.
 You’ll need to evaluate your current solution, as well as your chosen eCommerce platform, to determine what is feasible.

 As it’s a decoupled architecture, not every available eCommerce platform can handle a headless approach.
-Industry leading SaaS providers-and Codal partners-BigCommerce and Shopify Plus can accommodate a headless eCommerce architecture thanks to some intelligent APIs.
-These setups provide a significant advantage over a traditional eCommerce platform, or an outdated monolithic platform.
+Industry-leading SaaS providers-and Codal partners-BigCommerce and Shopify Plus can accommodate a headless eCommerce architecture thanks to some intelligent APIs.
+These setups provide a significant advantage over a traditional eCommerce platform or an outdated monolithic platform.

 BigCommerce is a flexible, feature-focused platform that is ideal for fast-growing, scalable businesses and brands.
 Its back-end eCommerce engine allows your business to run an online store that’s focused on transformative content and design.
-It’s extensive native functionality and sophisticated APIs provide the perfect platform on which to build intuitive, engaging front-end experiences.
+Its extensive native functionality and sophisticated APIs provide the perfect platform on which to build intuitive, engaging front-end experiences.
 BigCommerce has partnered with big-name CMS solutions like WordPress, Drupal, Bloomreach, Sitecore, and more.
 These headless integrations ensure seamless integration between your eCommerce platform and your front end, meaning you have the freedom to be flexible.

 Codal is a certified Shopify Plus partner.
 Our designers and developers are able to identify exactly how to tailor the Shopify Plus platform to your headless goals.
 Its comprehensive set of Storefront APIs and SDKs make Shopify Plus an attractive platform for businesses looking to go headless.
-Its APIs help integrate your existing CMS, while Shopify SDKs can help you create one-of-a-kind front-end experiences within the platform.
-This is conducive to creating unique touch points across web, mobile, and so much more.
+Its APIs help integrates your existing CMS, while Shopify SDKs can help you create one-of-a-kind front-end experiences within the platform.
+This is conducive to creating unique touchpoints across the web, mobile, and so much more.
 Be flexible and responsive to customer wants and needs on the front end, all the while ensuring that the back end will deliver with every transaction.